When I bought my first DSLR, I read the manual from cover to cover. I used to carry it with me whenever I was out taking photos.

 My photography was nowhere near as good as it is now.
 Looking back, it wasn’t as terrible as it felt at the time but it still really sucked.

 Now my backup workflow is much more refined.
 You can read more about how I do it here.

 12. Choosing the Wrong Lenses

-I remember seeing an advert for an 18-250mm lens by Sigma and thinking it was exactly what I was looking for.
+I remember seeing an advert for an 18-250mm lens by Sigma.
+I immediately thought that was exactly what I was looking for.
 No more of this changing lens business that I’ve been putting up with!

 I guess this was before I learned about image quality, haha.

 A fixed 50mm lens might seem like an unusual choice.
 But, when you understand aperture and optics, it’s clearly the right one.

 As a fixed lens only really has one job to do, it does a very good job of it.
 A lens like the one mentioned above has to zoom through a ridiculous range, compromising on image quality.
 Sort of a ‘jack of all trades, master of none’.

 This lens is on my list of ‘Top 20 Essential Camera Gear‘ and I couldn’t recommend it enough for beginners: Canon EF 50mm f/1.8.

 It’s worth mentioning that I use much better glass these days but, for a hundred bucks or less, I think it’s a fantastic investment.